aspose-email/Aspose.Email-API-References/english/net/aspose.email.mapi/mapicontactelectronicaddresspropertyset/mapicontactelectronicaddresspropertyset/_index.md

 ---
 title: MapiContactElectronicAddressPropertySet
 second_title: Aspose.Email for .NET API Reference
-description:
+description: Initializes a new instance of the MapiContactElectronicAddressPropertySetaspose.email.mapi/mapicontactelectronicaddresspropertyset class
 type: docs
 weight: 10
 url: /net/aspose.email.mapi/mapicontactelectronicaddresspropertyset/mapicontactelectronicaddresspropertyset/
 ---
-## MapiContactElectronicAddressPropertySet constructor (1 of 2)
+## MapiContactElectronicAddressPropertySet() {#constructor}

 Initializes a new instance of the [`MapiContactElectronicAddressPropertySet`](../../mapicontactelectronicaddresspropertyset) class